 Treatment plans could range from 1-3 visits per week.
-Treatment could continue for several weeks, depending on the severity of the problem.
+Depending on the severity of the problem, treatment may continue as needed.
 Because the body is dynamic and different events in life can affect progress, on going maintenance treatment can be very effective at controlling symptoms from worsening or returning.

 What neck conditions does My PT treat?